PHRASAL VERBS WITH TO GO.

 Algo se echó a perder en la heladera, hay un olor horrible.

-• Becky used to like football but she's gone off it.
+- Becky used to like football but she's gone

 A Becky solía gustarle el fútbol pero le dejó de gustar.